mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Observe that `original_sibling_tree_hash` does not change between updates of P.
 This property is crucial for the correctness of the protocol.

+Note that `original_sibling_tree_hash` is the tree hash of S, not the parent hash.
+The `parent_hash` field in ParentHashInput captures information about the nodes above P. the `original_sibling_tree_hash` captures information about the subtree under S that is not being updated (and thus the subtree to which a path secret for P would be encrypted according to {{synchronizing-views-of-the-tree}}).

 For example, in the following tree: